Ehanlion/mist_obsidian/50. Chromatic Fangs/Features/Bloodstone Pass/The Iron-fist Marauders.md

 It is quick to assume that this method is barbaric and would drive customers away from using [[The Bloodstone Pass]] but this is not true. [[Gar Imladris Crossing]] has weather so treacherous that in bad season, almost half of all those who travel it die.
 In decent weather, it's still dangerous.

 #### A barbaric branding:
-All members of the iron-fist marauders are tattooed with [[Markings of the Blood-Stone Pass]].
+All members of the iron-fist marauders are tattooed with [[Tattoo of the Iron-Fist Marauders]].